cjohansen/pharmacist/README.md

 #### `:pharmacist.result/data`

-A combined map of all successful results, like the one produced by `collect`.
+A combined map of all successful results, like the one produced by `merge-results`.

 #### `:pharmacist.result/sources`